Trikke76/Zabbix-Book/docs/index.md

 # What is this book about ?

 Hi, welcome and thank you for your interest in my Zabbix book.
-I wrote the Zabbix cookbook and Zabbix 4 Network Monitoring  a few years ago for PackPub.
+I wrote the [Zabbix cookbook](https://www.packtpub.com/product/zabbix-cookbook/9781784397586) and [Zabbix 4 Network Monitoring](https://www.packtpub.com/product/zabbix-4-network-monitoring-third-edition/9781789340266) a few years ago for PackPub.
+The cookbook the first of it's kind probably outdated and replaced by the [Zabbix 6 IT Infrastructure Monitoring Cookbook](https://www.packtpub.com/product/zabbix-6-it-infrastructure-monitoring-cookbook-second-edition/9781803246918), written by Brian and Nathan.

 As Zabbix is an opensource product and making money out of the books was never my intention, it got me thinking how to do things different.
 How to make a new book without using a publisher like I had done before.
 After a while, I came up with the idea to make a book that would be free and that would be updated when new versions came out.